Christmas pudding: Ancestors

 Christmas pudding's possible ancestors include savoury puddings such as those in Harley MS 279, croustades, malaches whyte, creme boiled (a kind of stirred custard), and sippets.
 Various ingredients and methods of these older recipes appear in early plum puddings.
 An early example of a bag pudding (without fruit) is "fraunche mele" in the Liber Cure Cocorum Pudding "had the great merit" of not needing to be cooked in an oven, something "most lower class households did not have".
 Pudding predecessors often contained meat, as well as sweet ingredients, and prior to being steamed in a cloth the ingredients may have been stuffed into the gut or stomach of an animal, like haggis or sausages.

 As techniques for meat preserving improved in the 18th century, the savoury element of both the mince pie and the plum pottage diminished as the sweet content increased.
 People began adding dried fruit and sugar.
 The mince pie kept its name, though the pottage was increasingly referred to as plum pudding.
 As plum pudding, it became widespread as a feast dish, not necessarily associated with Christmas, and usually served with beef.
-It makes numerous appearances in 18th century satire as a symbol of Britishness, including the Gilray cartoon, The Plumb-pudding in danger.
+It makes numerous appearances in 18th-century satire as a symbol of Britishness, including the Gilray cartoon, The Plumb-pudding in danger.
+Plum pudding was regularly served to the royal household of George III on Sundays.